BREWING ARIZONA

 Copper City Brewing Company ~ Douglas

-The Copper City Brewing Company was being planned at the same time the Arizona Brewing Company opened in Prescott.
-Copper City opened in 1904, in the southern border town of Douglas.
-During Prohibition, the brewery made an attempt to produce near beer, but was threatened under penalty if they chose not to stop its production, which was prohibited.
-The brewery closed in 1915 and soon after re-opened under the same ownership as the Peoples Ice & Manufacturing Company.
+The Copper City Brewing Company was under construction at the same time the Arizona Brewing Company opened in Prescott.
+Copper City opened in 1904 in the southern border town of Douglas.
+When prohibition came to Arizona in 1915, the brewery made an attempt to produce near beer, but was threatened under penalty of law if it continued.
+For a short time, it did test the new law with the production of Barette, a near beer.
+Shortly after, it was cited and closed soon after in 1915.
+One year later, Copper City's owners resurrected the brewery as the Peoples Ice & Manufacturing Company.
+Peoples Ice operated for a few years more before closing.

 Picture